 There are a lot of questions that arise regarding what happens with the children following a divorce.
 Who will the children live with primarily after the divorce?
 Will you share parenting time with your ex?
 What if you think it is better to limit parenting time for the other party?
 If your kids end up living with your ex, how often will you get to see them?
 Who will have legal custody, or the legal right to make major decisions in a child’s life regarding education, health, religion, etc.?
-Will you and your ex share legal decision making, or will one of you petition the court for sole legal decision making?
+Will you and your ex share legal decision making, or will one of you get the services of a child custody lawyer and petition the court for sole legal decision making?

 In emotionally charged divorce proceedings where children are involved, it is crucial that parents set personal feelings aside at the very least when considering the best interests of the children.
-It is especially helpful to know you can count on the knowledge and advice of an experienced attorney to help you attain a fair child custody agreement.
+It is especially helpful to know you can count on the knowledge and advice of an experienced family law attorney child custody specialist to help you attain a fair child custody agreement.
 The Peterson Law Firm is prepared to fight for you and your parenting rights.
-We can help you understand the big picture as we focus on what is best for you and your children.
+The child custody lawyers on our team can help you understand the big picture as we focus on what is best for you and your children.

 The Arizona legislature recently changed the terms associated with custody laws.
 Child custody and legal custody have been replaced with “legal decision making” while visitation has been replaced by “parenting time.”
 Legal decision making refers to the ability to make important decisions in a child’s life and parenting time refers to the actual time a parent is physically with the child.